hashicorp/terraform-provider-google/website/docs/r/compute_forwarding_rule.html.markdown

 * `subnetwork` -
   (Optional)
-  A reference to a subnetwork.
-  For internal load balancing, this field identifies the subnetwork that the load balanced IP should belong to for this Forwarding Rule.
+  The subnetwork that the load balanced IP should belong to for this Forwarding Rule.
+This field is only used for INTERNAL load balancing.
   If the network specified is in auto subnet mode, this field is optional.
 However, if the network is in custom subnet mode, a subnetwork must be specified.
-  This field is not used for external load balancing.

 * `target` -
   (Optional)
+  This field is only used for EXTERNAL load balancing.
   A reference to a TargetPool resource to receive the matched traffic.
-  For regional forwarding rules, this target must live in the same region as the forwarding rule.
-For global forwarding rules, this target must be a global load balancing resource.
+  This target must live in the same region as the forwarding rule.
   The forwarded traffic must be of a type appropriate to the target object.
-  This field is not used for internal load balancing.

 * `all_ports` -
   (Optional)
-  When the load balancing scheme is INTERNAL and protocol is TCP/UDP, omit `port`/`port_range` and specify this field as `true` to allow packets addressed to any ports to be forwarded to the backends configured with this forwarding rule.
+  For internal TCP/UDP load balancing (i.e. load balancing scheme is INTERNAL and protocol is TCP/UDP), set this to true to allow packets addressed to any ports to be forwarded to the backends configured with this forwarding rule.
+Used with backend service.
+Cannot be set if port or portRange are set.

 * `network_tier` -
   (Optional)